priyanka1vivek/image_captioning_app/README.md

 BLIP is a unified vision-language model that processes images and text jointly.
 This allows it to learn far richer connections between visual concepts and words, resulting in more accurate and context-aware captions.

 *Evaluation Metrics:*
-To properly measure the quality of our model, we will expand the evaluation beyond a single, limited metric. o	BLEU (1-4): For baseline precision comparison.
+To properly measure the quality of the model, we expand the evaluation beyond a single, limited metric.

+o	BLEU (1-4): For baseline precision comparison.

 o	METEOR: For semantic accuracy, as it recognizes synonyms and stemmed words.